AbdulnasirWilliams/ism2411-data-cleaning-copilot/README.md

-#ISM2411 Cleaning Data with Copilot
-This repo contains a script that cleans a messy sales dataset
+Created a FIle that cleaned up the the csv file which was in a messy state.
+Making use of GIthub Copilot to help code the file.